cobyd/algorithms-notes/notes/chapter-2/notes.md

 One property of real numbers, however, does not carry over to asymptotic notation:

 Trichotomy: For any two real numbers a and b, exactly one of the following must hold: a < b, a = b, or a > b.

+## 2.2 Standard Notations and Common Functions

+This sections delves into common math notations and identies.
+Specifically exponent and logarithm rules, factorials, fibonacci numbers, etc...
+Nothing that is really worth note-taking on if one is already familiar with these things.